guaraqe/do/README.md

 This was decided so that Shell scripts can also be used manually if wanted, but to allow inline scripts to be more clear about their variables.

-For the moment, variables must always passed to `do` as explicit flags.
+For the moment, variables must always be passed to `do` as explicit flags.

 ## Limitations